valor-software/valor-style-guides/gitflow/readme.md

 * All pull request should satisfy Definition of Done (DoD) and Acceptance Criteria used by project's team
 * Commits in pull request should follow to corresponding code conventions

-**Important**: keep semantic changes (refactoring, renaming) and library updates as a separate pull requests
+**Important**: keep semantic changes (refactoring, renaming) and library updates as separate pull requests

 ## Merging via Pull Requests